Good news people … the dream is very much alive.

 Of course, telling myself that little mantra wasn’t the only thing I did …

-Over the next few weeks, I’ll walk through four.
+Over the next few weeks, I’ll walk through three.

 For now, here’s a quick preview: